+Uniqueness

+Durable competitive advantage

+Platform business

+Exceptional management

+Recurring revenue

+Pricing power

-- Uniqueness Sustainable competitive advantage Platform business Exceptional management Recurring revenue Pricing power - Uniqueness The uniqueness of a company is determined by its culture, which is shaped by the values and vision of its leaders.
+- Uniqueness The uniqueness of a company is determined by its culture, which is shaped by the values and vision of its leaders.
 Jeff Bezos' mantra is "every day is day 1."
-We think this vision is the force behind Amazon's 20-year story of innovation and relentless focus on the future that, in turn, has produced and we believe will continue to produce outstanding results for investors. - Sustainable competitive advantage To build a sustainable competitive advantage in today's knowledge-based economy, we believe that a company must continually improve - the Japanese term is kaizen - and innovate.
+We think this vision is the force behind Amazon's more than 20-year story of innovation and relentless focus on the future that, in turn, has produced and we believe will continue to produce outstanding results for investors. - Durable competitive advantage To build a durable competitive advantage in today's knowledge-based economy, we believe that a company must continually improve the Japanese term is kaizen and innovate.
 If a company stands still while its competitors move ahead, it will inevitably fall behind, lose its edge, and die.
 We think this is especially true given increasing digitization, or the shift to computer-processed information.
 In the digital era, innovation happens at a much more rapid pace than in the past as companies can iterate much faster, assessing the success of a product or service and challenging its capabilities to deliver something better.
-Digitization has moved well beyond traditional IT companies and is penetrating and transforming many other industries, including health care, banking, commerce, and consumer goods and services.
+Digitization has moved well beyond traditional IT companies and is penetrating and transforming many other industries, including health care, banking, commerce, and consumer goods and services. - Platform business About half of Baron Global Advantage Fund is invested in companies that have built a platform that others can use to easily connect their businesses, market and sell their products and services, and co-create value.
+The other half are on their way to becoming platform companies, in our view.
+Users, sellers, providers, and others typically seek to work with these businesses, leading to better monetization opportunities over time.
+We think that, as a group, platform companies offer the most significant growth opportunities in the global market today as they benefit from